awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-auditmanager-assessment.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Roles`  <a name="cfn-auditmanager-assessment-roles"></a>
- The roles associated with the assessment\.
+ The roles that are associated with the assessment\.
 *Required*: No
 *Type*: List of [Role](aws-properties-auditmanager-assessment-role.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Scope`  <a name="cfn-auditmanager-assessment-scope"></a>
- The wrapper of AWS accounts and services in scope for the assessment\.
+ The wrapper of AWS accounts and services that are in scope for the assessment\.
 *Required*: No
 *Type*: [Scope](aws-properties-auditmanager-assessment-scope.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)